WiFi Boosters, Repeaters, and Extenders

 WiFi repeaters, boosters, and extenders are pretty much the same things, all are devices that work to improve your signal coverage.
 There is no real defined difference between them.
 That said, not all of them work in the same specific way.
-There are multiple different types of devices available and I will talk a bit more on these differences below.
+There are multiple different types of devices available and I will talk a bit more about these differences below.

 Some corners of my home don’t get WiFi, what should I choose?

-Look for a dual-band router with fast core processors and four-gigabit ethernet ports that you can also use with Smart TVs and gaming consoles.
+Look for a dual-band router with fast core processors and four gigabit ethernet ports that you can also use with Smart TVs and gaming consoles.
 This type of technology will allow the router to concentrate the WiFi signal towards your WiFi-enabled devices.

 I have a good router and it is in a good location, but I still don’t have good coverage: